StevenBlack/vocab/readme.md

 ### Weltschmerz
 The kind of word only the Germans could come up with.
 It literally means "world pain," but it's used to evoke a strong melancholy over the state of the world.
-Woody Allen exhibits Weltschmerz in most of his films; Ingmar Bergman does too, only without the humor.

 ### whelk